confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-nonrbac-mtls-lb/README.md

    Log in as the `kafka` user with the `kafka-secret` password.

-1. In Control Center, check if the `topic-foo-ss` topic exists.
+1. In Control Center, check if the `topic-foo` topic exists.